 Field-hunting tip

-Look in ultramafic intrusive rocks country — that is the host setting where ognitite typically forms.
+Look in ultramafic intrusive rocks country, the host setting where ognitite typically forms.
 If you start seeing pyrrhotite, chalcopyrite, magnetite in float, you are in the right ground.
 Field specimens usually show a granular, massive habit, so train your eye for that shape before scanning the outcrop.